-If you are running a small but growing business, then you know how it important it is that each member of your team understands your business goals, conducts themselves in a way that reflects your values, and is motivated, engaged and productive.
-It doesn’t matter whether you employ a single second year apprentice, or a dozen experienced trade professionals, making sure that they put in a fair day’s work for a fair days pay is the cornerstone for ensuring that your business can turn a profit.
+If you're running a small but growing business, then you know how it important it is that each member of your team understands your business goals, conducts themselves in a way that reflects your values, and is motivated, engaged and productive.
+Whether you employ a single second year apprentice, or a dozen experienced trade professionals, making sure they put in a fair day’s work for a fair day's pay is the cornerstone for ensuring your business can turn a profit.

-But managing employees is just one part of your business, and in addition to paying the bills, you will also be driving client engagement, retention and project delivery.
+But managing employees is just one part of your business, and in addition to paying the bills, you'll also be driving client engagement, retention and project delivery.
 So how do you find the time or the tools to get the best from the employees in your small business?
-One of the most effective ways to optimize the allocation, engagement and productivity of staff is by using a job management and tracking tool.
-A quick google search will show you there is plenty of them and they are generally easy to use and cheap to run.
+One of the most effective ways to optimise the allocation, engagement and productivity of staff is by using a job management and tracking tool.
+A quick google search will show you there are plenty of them and they're generally easy to use and cheap to run.

-By using a job management and tracking tool you will be able to:
+By using a job management and tracking tool you'll be able to: